Sheila Brooks, Ph.D.

 Founder, President and CEO

-A former TV anchor, reporter, executive producer and news director, she has received more than 250 journalism and entrepreneurial awards and honors.
-Among them are a Minority Business Lifetime Achievement Award and induction into the Hall of Fame from the Capital Region Minority Supplier Development Council (CRMSDC), two Emmy-Awards, induction into the Mid-Atlantic region’s Emmy Award Hall of Fame, NABJ’s 2019 Ida B. Wells Award and a 2019 NAACP Image Award Nomination for her first book, Lucile H. Bluford and the Kansas City Call: Activist Voice for Social Justice.
-She wrote a chapter in the 2020 book, Meeting at the Table: Race, African-American Women Write on Race, Culture and Community.
+A former TV anchor, reporter, executive producer and news director, she has received more than 300 journalism and entrepreneurial awards and honors.
+Among them are a 2022 Minority Business Lifetime Achievement Award and induction into the Hall of Fame from the Capital Region Minority Supplier Development Council (CRMSDC), two Emmy-Awards and induction in the Mid-Atlantic region’s Silver Circle, an honor from the National Society of Television Arts and Sciences for 25 years of communications service.
+In 2019, Dr. Brooks received the prestigious Ida B. Wells Award from the National Association of Black Journalists (NABJ).
+She also received the 2017 NABJ President’s Award – a three-time honor and the 2011 NABJ Pat Tobin Entrepreneurial Award.
+She received the 2019 NAACP Image Award Nomination for her first book, Lucile H. Bluford and the Kansas City Call: Activist Voice for Social Justice.
+She wrote a chapter in the 2020 book, Meeting at the Table: Race, African-American Women Write on Race, Culture and Communications.

 Read My Blog Post: Holiday Marketing Tips For 2020